MichaIng/DietPi-Docs/docs/user-guide_install.md

 You can return to the **DietPi-Software** tool to make further changes at any time by typing `dietpi-software` at the terminal, or enter `dietpi-launcher` and select **DietPi-Software** tool.

 If you want to make further changes to your DietPi configuration, you can run `dietpi-launcher` at the terminal to view all the available DietPi tools, including **DietPi-Update** to update your device and **DietPi-Backup** to back up your device.

-More on these tools please review [DietPi Tools](../user-guide_tools) section.
+For more details, check [DietPi Tools](../user-guide_tools) section.

 ## Install by community (YouTube)
 A video tutorial on _How to install and initially configure DietPi_ by Roberto Jorge.